doctea/usb_midi_clocker/README.md

 - ~~Visual control over the features of the [drum2musocv Bamblweeny](https://github.com/doctea/drum2musocv)?~~
   - ~~Control over the envelopes AHDSR + modulation~~
 - ~~The 'delay' menu item for ClockedBehaviours gets set to an incorrect value when opened?~~
+- Improve stability of clock by getting it working in uClock/interrupts mode without crashes

 ---